prescottbreeden/de-formed-validations-react/README.md

 ## Why Use De-Formed?

 1. Modular, Composable, and Scalable.
-2. Unopinionated.
+2. Unopinionated and Customizable.
-3. Lightweight and Suckless (less than 2kb gzipped).
+3. Lightweight (1.6 kb gzipped).
 3. Easy to use and test.

 ## Install